amansonics19/Vendor/README.md

 DELETE - http://localhost:8080/wallet/"/{id}"

+I have also added screenshots of POSTMAN verifications.

 All the functional requirements are implemented here -
 1. The vendor table should store the following attributes of the vendor: